ZhuqiShawn/tech-note/git/Git & Github.md

 ## Rebasing

+There are two main ways to use the **git rebase** command:

++ as an alternative to merging
++ as a cleanup tool

 Merge vs. Rebase

 The feature branch has a bunch of merge commits.
 If the master branch is very active, my feature branch's history is muddied